Bennett Eckert ParadigmLast changed 2/11 9:11A UTC

-I coach Greenhill, and I'm conflicted from Harrison.
+I coach Greenhill.
+I'm conflicted from Harrison and ETHS.

 Things to know

-I saw a lot of miscut evidence last year.
 I think that evidence ethics matters regardless of whether an argument/ethics challenge is raised in the debate.
-This year, if I notice that a piece of evidence is miscut, I will vote against the debater who reads the miscut evidence.
+If I notice that a piece of evidence is miscut, I will vote against the debater who reads the miscut evidence.

 I think that a piece of evidence is miscut if: